robric/wiki-contrail-controller/Simple-Gateway.md

 1. Host-os does forwarding based on its routing table and forwards packet on vhost0 interface
 1. Packets transmitted on vhost0 are received by vrouter
 1. vhost0 interface is added in routing-instance FABRIC
-1. Route for 10.1.1.253 in routing-instance FABRIC points to eth0 interface
+1. Routing for 10.1.1.253 in routing-instance FABRIC will result in packet being transmitted on eth0 interface
 1. vrouter transmits packet on eth0 interface
 1. Host 10.1.1.253 on fabric receives the packet